BarakChamo/frontend-automation/steps/step-1/README.md

 <br/>
 #### Building the bundle

+Looking through `index.js`, you'll notice our main file requires two additional modules, `hello.js` and `render.js`, we must bundle them together to be able to run this code in the browser.

 To build the bundle run the `webpack` command in the root folder of `step-1`, Webpack will automatically detect the configuration file.